On this page

-There are currently 120 dwellings on the Bangs Street site in four, five-storey walk-ups.
+Currently 120 dwellings on the Bangs Street site are 4, 5-storey walk-ups.
 These will be replaced by a minimum of 132 new social and about 132 private housing dwellings.
 The private housing component of the redevelopment will help fund the project to establish and grow diverse communities.

 - Buildings carefully designed to make the most of the open space and avoid overshadowing

-- Environmentally-efficient design, meaning the homes will be more comfortable as well as less expensive to heat and cool carrying a 5-star Green Star rating and a 7-star NatHERS average rating
+- Environmentally efficient design, meaning the homes will be more comfortable as well as less expensive to heat and cool carrying a 5-star Green Star rating and a 7-star NatHERS average rating

 - Better access through the Bangs Street area for pedestrians, including a pedestrian link running east-west through the site that meets Stonnington City Council’s pedestrian access plans